vasilisa-iatckova/version_control_assignment/assignment.md

  6. One common mistake when learning `git` is to commit large files that should not be managed by `git` or adding sensitive information like security keypairs for Amazon Cloud Services.
 Navigate back to your assignment repository and try adding a random text file to the repository (use `touch`), making some modifications and commits to your repository, and deleting that file with `rm`.
 But deleting with `rm` will not delete that file's recorded git history, therefore we need to do a little more.
 You may want to look at [this](https://help.github.com/articles/removing-sensitive-data-from-a-repository/))

-    > I accidentally did this on main + I don't think I removed it completely.
-I could have redone the whole thing but I will not.
+    > I accidentally did this on main the first time around, but we fixed it together later.

  7. Like many command line tools, `git` provides a configuration file (or dotfile) called `~/.gitconfig`.
 Create an alias in `~/.gitconfig` so that when you run `git graph`, you get the output of `git log --all --graph --decorate --oneline`.
 You can do this by directly modifying the `~/.gitconfig` file or by using the `git` command line functionality.
     ```bash
     [alias]
-        graph = git log --all --graph --decorate --oneline
+        graph = log --all --graph --decorate --oneline
     ```
     This is also a good opportunity to turn your dotfiles folder into a version controlled repo (Use `git init` in your dotfiles folder), make it private if you have sensitive `ssh` configurations there (IP Addresses), else feel free to make it public.
 (This is for your own benefit, not part of the assignment grading)